 “We talk a lot (Carlos and William), he has a lot of good ideas, and we exchange.
 He is very innovative in the way he trains, and he has developed a lot on things very unique that on his his own research of Martial Arts it was almost like I have had the privilege to know William for almost ten years and he always been part of my life and is also one of my best friends.”

-Comments from Professor John Machado (7th degree Black belt BJJ)
+Comments from Professor John Machado (8th degree Red and Black belt BJJ)

 “With William, he was really tested.
 With his accident (overcoming a severe head trauma in 1997 and returning to BJJ) we knew William before, he was already training with us.
 And to be put in his shoes is beyond anything.”